 C.M.
 Russell and The American West

-The documentary will examine Russell's arrival in Montana as a youth, his apprenticeship and work as a cowboy on the open Range, and his self-taught, almost explosive growth into an iconic American artist who affected generations.
+The documentary examines Russell's arrival in Montana as a youth, his apprenticeship and work as a cowboy on the open Range, and his self-taught, almost explosive growth into an iconic American artist who affected generations.

 The following institutions are partners in the production:

 - Gilcrease Museum

 - Denver Art Museum / Petrie Institute of Western American Art

 - Charles M. Russell Center for the Study of Art of the American West (University of Oklahoma)

 - Buffalo Bill Center of the West